-Strat egic Goals Core St rategies for Achieving Goals 20 21 - 2023 2021 2022 2023 Students' Learning 1.
-Through embedding the principles of CR4RP across our school all students are able to access The New Zealand Curriculum.
-2. The Company of the Company How well do we know our learners in our kura?
+Strat tegic Goals Core St 21 - 2023 2021 2022 2023 Students' Learning 1.
+Through embedding the principles of CR4RP across our school all students are able to access The New Zealand Curriculum .
+How well do we know our learners in our kura?
 What can we improve upon in order to meet the needs of all learners and their style of learning?
 To further develop Student Agency.
 To complete implementation of the Digital Technology Curriculum and to integrate this throughout the curriculum for effective use.
 (Inplementation Interrupted by Covid) To continue our Kahui Ako mahi in the area of maths and in particular Lesson Study.
-Does our CTS school curriculum still reflect our learners and their interests and the needs of the community?
 To further develop the Digital Technology work, purchase a range of tools to support teaching and learning.
-To Implement Pr1me Maths across the kura.
-To ensure the affect of pedagogical change in maths is positive and reflected in maths capability at all year levels.
 Rongohia te Hau survey completed in 2022 and analysed.
 Through analysis we are fully aware of the outcomes and implications required to improve and tweak practice.
 Those things that we need to develop further are focal points.
 Curriculum Refresh requirements need to be met in the areas of mathematics and literacy and NZ Histories.
 This is to be done in conjunction with the Kahui Ako mahi.
 Pr1me Maths To ensure the maths programme is effective at all levels and achievement continues to be high.
 To continue to develop change in practice as required.
 Support the Pr1me programme with supporting resources to build effectiveness.
 Literacy (Reading and Writing) Inquiry To inquire into our practice to ensure staff are consistent and effective practitioners.
 Junior school are using BSLA.
-Middle school are engaging in BSLA if an option.
-To strengthen schoolwide systems and processes to ensure robust, dependable achievement How reliable is our data?
+Middle school are engaging in BSLA if an option. • To strengthen schoolwide systems and processes to ensure robust, dependable achievement How reliable is our data?
 How do we know?
 What tools are used and are these used to extract the best information to inform teachers, learners and whanau?